Annual Sustainable Growth Strategy

 The euro area recommendation provides tailored advice to euro area Member States on issues relevant for the functioning of the euro area as a whole.
 It reflects the general priorities identified in the Commission's Staff Working Document accompanying the recommendation and in the Commission's Annual Growth Survey for the EU as a whole.

 The euro area recommendation covers issues concerning the whole monetary union, such as policies related to correcting macro-economic imbalances, the euro area fiscal stance and the completion of the Economic and Monetary Union.

 What is the analytical basis for the euro area recommendation?

 The euro area recommendation is supported by a solid economic analysis by the Commission services on key issues for the functioning of the euro area.
-This is reflected in the Commission Staff Working Document accompanying the recommendation as well as in other documents that are published today.
+This is reflected in the Commission Staff Working Document accompanying the recommendation as well as in other documents that are published during the economic exercise.